Getting Started

 PROGRAM INFORMATION

-Georgia Cyber Academy (GCA) is designed to meet the needs of a diverse range of students who seek a rigorous academic program through a flexible online school experience, with access to school services such as clubs, activities, counseling services, and college advising.
-Students at GCA attend school online using our robust learning management system (Canvas LMS), which hosts online courses and course management tools for students, teachers and parents.
+Georgia Cyber Academy (GCA) is designed to meet the needs of a diverse range of students who seek a rigorous academic program through an online school experience, with access to school services such as clubs, activities, counseling services, and college advising.
+This technology enables teachers and students to engage in live virtual discussion similar to the physical classroom experience.
+Students at GCA attend school online using our robust learning management system (Canvas LMS), which hosts online courses and course management tools for students, teachers, and parents.
 The Canvas LMS offers a single place where students can access any information related to their academic life at GCA.
 Students use the Canvas LMS to:

 - Access their courses